singh-man/books/crackingTheCoding/11_testing.md

 Let's walk through this problem with an example: You're working on the Google Chrome team when you receive a bug report: Chrome crashes on launch.
 What would you do?

-Reinstalling the browser might solve this user's problem, but it wouldn't help the other users who might be experiencing the same issue.Your goal is to understand what's really happening, so that the developers can fix it.
+Reinstalling the browser might solve this user's problem, but it wouldn't help the other users who might be experiencing the same issue.
+Your goal is to understand what's really happening, so that the developers can fix it.

 #### Step  1: Understand the  Scenario